IBM/continuous-delivery-go-sdk/README.md

 import (
   "github.com/IBM/continuous-delivery-go-sdk/v2/cdtoolchainv2"
 )
+import (
+  "github.com/IBM/continuous-delivery-go-sdk/v2/cdtektonpipelinev2"
+)
 ```

 Next, run `go build` or `go mod tidy` to download and install the new dependencies and update your application's `go.mod` file.

-In the example, the `cdtoolchainv2` part of the import path is the package name that is associated with the Toolchain service.
+In the example, the `cdtoolchainv2` part of the first import path is the package name that is associated with the Toolchain service, and the `cdtektonpipelinev2` part of the second import path is the package name that is associated with the Tekton Pipeline service.
 See Table 1 to find the appropriate package name for the services that your application uses.

 ### `go get` command